= c("tidyverse", "stats19")

 Introduction

 This workshop will take place at the University of Leeds’ Institute for Transport Studies (ITS) as part of the RS5C conference that runs from 3rd to 5th September 2025.
-The workshop takes place on the 2nd September 2025, 14:00-16:00, the day before the main conference starts.
+The workshop takes place on the 2nd September 2025, 13:00-16:00 (including 1 hour for a networking lunch), the day before the main conference starts.

 The workshop will cover the fundamentals of reproducible data science for road safety research, building on a decade’s worth of experience working with road traffic casualty datasets for policy-relevant road safety research.
 The UK’s open access STATS19 database will be the basis of the session but the skills learned will be applicable to any road safety datasets.
 The session will cover: